Justin Hinds

-Justin Hinds (7 May 1942 – 16 March 2005) was a Jamaican ska vocalist, with his backing singers the Dominoes.
+Justin Hinds (7 May 1942 – 16 March 2005) was a Jamaican ska and conscious roots reggae vocalist with his backing singers the Dominoes.

-He is best known for his work with Duke Reid's Treasure Isle Records, where his most notable song, "Carry Go Bring Come" recorded in late 1963, went to number one in Jamaica.
-He recorded seventy singles between 1964 and 1966, and was the most popular artist on the record label.
+He is best known for his work with Duke Reid's Treasure Isle Records, where his most notable song, "Carry Go Bring Come" recorded in late 1963, reached number one in Jamaica.
+Between 1964 and 1966, he recorded seventy singles, and was the label's popular artist.

 Biography

 Hinds was born in Steertown, Saint Ann Parish, Jamaica.
-He started his musical career singing in bars and on the beach in Ochos Rios.
+He started his musical career singing in bars and on the beach in Ocho Rios.
 Hinds moved to Kingston, Jamaica where he became influenced by Rastafari.
-He was turned down by Coxsone Dodd's label, but signed with Treasure Isle Records.
+He was turned down by Coxsone Dodd's label, but signed with Duke Reid's Treasure Isle Records.
 By this stage, the Dominoes consisting of Dennis Sinclair and Junior Dixon had become his backing vocalists.

 Work with Duke Reid

 His first recording with Duke Reid was "Carry Go Bring Come", made in late 1963 in one take.
 It became a big hit topping the Jamaican chart for two months, just before the Wailers got their big hit with "Simmer Down".
 "Carry Go Bring Come" was covered by the British ska band The Selecter on their 1980 album Too Much Pressure, and by Desmond Dekker and The Specials on King of Kings.

 Hinds was one of the biggest acts in Jamaican music during the 1960s.
-Over the next couple of years, he releasee singles including "King Samuel", "Jump Out of the Frying Pan", "The Ark" and "Rub Up Push Up".
-He also released "Carry Go Bring Come" in 1963 in conjunction with Jonathan Bevan, an English-born Jamaican national, a successful collaboration which drew much admiration amongst Jamaican music producers.
-The track was described by esteemed Ghanaian music aficionado Zahid Chohan as "simply wonderful; belongs in any reggae fan's collection".
+Over the next couple of years, he released singles including "King Samuel", "Jump Out of the Frying Pan", "The Ark" and "Rub Up Push Up".
 He also worked with Tommy McCook and The Supersonics.

 In 1966, he became active in rocksteady, a predecessor of reggae.
 He had several more hits in Jamaica including "The Higher the Monkey Climbs", "No Good Rudie", "On a Saturday Night", "Here I Stand" and "Save a Bread".
 Hinds parted company with Reid in 1972 as an artist, but was present when he died a few years later.

-Justin Hinds was an example for his younger cousin, Horace Andy, who became a reggae and trip-hop musician.
+Justin Hinds was an example for his younger cousin, Horace Andy, who became a roots reggae and trip-hop musician.